19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Offences under this Part

-168\.—(1) A person who, without reasonable justification or excuse, refuses or fails to comply with any requirement made under section 163, 165 (7) or 166 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.
+168\.—(1) A person who, without reasonable justification or excuse, refuses or fails to comply with any requirement imposed under section 163, 165(7) or 166 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.

 (2) A person who, in purported compliance with a requirement under this Subdivision, furnishes information or makes a statement that is false or misleading in a material particular shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.

-(3) It is a defence to a prosecution for an offence under subsection (2) if the defendant proves that he believed on reasonable grounds that the information or statement was true and not misleading.
+(3) It shall be a defence to a prosecution for an offence under subsection (2) if the defendant proves that he believed on reasonable grounds that the information or statement was true and not misleading.

-(4) A person, who conceals, destroys, mutilates or alters a book relating to a matter that the Authority is investigating or about to investigate under Division 1 or who, where such a book is within the territory of Singapore, takes or sends the book out of Singapore, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 2 years or to both.
+(4) Any person, who conceals, destroys, mutilates or alters any book relating to a matter that the Authority is investigating or about to investigate under this Division or who, where such a book is within the territory of Singapore, takes or sends the book out of Singapore, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 2 years or to both.

 (5) A person who, without reasonable justification or excuse, obstructs or hinders the Authority in the exercise of any power under this Subdivision, or obstructs or hinders a person who is executing a warrant issued under section 164, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.

-(6) The occupier or the person in charge of the premises that a person enters under a warrant issued under section 164 who fails to provide to the last-mentioned person all reasonable facilities and assistance for the effective exercise of his powers under the warrant shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.
+(6) The occupier or the person in charge of the premises that a person enters under a warrant issued under section 164 who fails to provide to that person all reasonable facilities and assistance for the effective exercise of his powers under the warrant shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.

 ## PART X